-d) Modifier 59: Modifier 59 is an important NCCIassociated modifier that is often used incorrectly.
+d) Modifier 59: Modifier 59 is an important NCCI-associated modifier that is often used incorrectly.
 For the NCCI its primary purpose is to indicate that two or more procedures are performed at different anatomic sites or different patient encounters.
-It should only be used if no other modifier more appropriately describes the relationships of the two or more procedure codes.
+One function of NCCI PTP edits is to prevent payment for codes that report overlapping services except in those instances where the services are "separate and distinct."
+Modifier 59 should only be used if no other modifier more appropriately describes the relationships of the two or more procedure codes.
 The CPT Manual defines modifier 59 as follows:

-Modifier 59: Distinct Procedural Service: Under certain circumstances, the physician may need to indicate that a procedure or service was distinct or independent from other services performed on the same day.
-Modifier 59 is used to identify procedures/services that are not normally reported together, but are appropriate under the circumstances.
-This may represent a different session or patient encounter, different procedure or surgery, different site or organ system, separate incision/excision, separate lesion, or separate injury (or area of injury in extensive injuries) not ordinarily encountered or performed on the same day by the same physician.
+Modifier 59: "Distinct Procedural Service: Under certain circumstances, it may be necessary to indicate that a procedure or service was distinct or independent from other non-E/M services performed on the same day.
+Modifier 59 is used to identify procedures/services, other than E/M services, that are not normally reported together, but are appropriate under the circumstances.
+Documentation must support a different session, different procedure or surgery, different site or organ system, separate incision/excision, separate lesion, or separate injury (or area of injury in extensive injuries) not ordinarily encountered or performed on the same day by the same individual.
 However, when another already established modifier is appropriate, it should be used rather than modifier 59.
 Only if no more descriptive modifier is available, and the use of modifier 59 best explains the circumstances, should modifier 59 be used.
+Note: Modifier 59 should not be appended to an E/M service.
+To report a separate and distinct E/M service with a non-E/M service performed on the same date, see modifier 25."

-NCCI edits define when two procedure HCPCS/CPT codes may not be reported together except under special circumstances.
-If an edit allows use of NCCI-associated modifiers, the two procedure codes may be reported together when the two procedures are performed at different anatomic sites or different patient encounters.
+NCCI PTP edits define when two procedure HCPCS/CPT codes may not be reported together except under special circumstances. edit allows use of NCCI-associated modifiers, the two procedure codes may be reported together when the two procedures are performed at different anatomic sites or different patient encounters.
 Carrier (A/B MAC processing practitioner service claims) processing systems utilize NCCI-associated modifiers to allow payment of both codes of an edit.
-Modifier 59 and other NCCIassociated modifiers should NOT be used to bypass an NCCI edit unless the proper criteria for use of the modifier are met.
+Modifier 59 and other NCCI-associated modifiers should NOT be used to bypass an NCCI PTP edit unless the proper criteria for use of the modifier are met.
 Documentation in the medical record must satisfy the criteria required by any NCCI-associated modifier used.